amenti4k/amenti4k.github.io/_posts/2024-11-15-Unstructured-Data.md

 categories: [data, ai]
 ---

-### Current state of using unstructured data
+## Current state of using unstructured data
-- **The Three Components of the Unstructured Data Stack**
-- __Unstructured data has become the frontier of data innovation, unlocking unprecedented opportunities for organizations to gain strategic insights and drive growth.__
 - ### **What is Unstructured Data?**
     - Information that does not conform to a predefined data model or schema.
     - Comprises **80-90% of all new data generated**, offering immense value if harnessed effectively.